davmac314/dinit/doc/linux/DINIT-AS-INIT.md

     especially `after:` will not prevent dinit from attempting to start the service, with the common result that it shortly fails.
 This creates more error noise and makes debugging boot issues more difficult.
-- Care should be observed when using the option `run-on-console`.
+- Care should be observed when using the option `runs-on-console`.
 Only one service can be running on the console at a time; the idea is that the service may require input.
 Use `shares-console` in cases where it is desired only for service output to be visible on the console; otherwise services